What do we see?

 What’s the aim?

-The different strategies are:
+The different strategies for the valorisation of end-of-life tyres are:

 At the moment, recycling mainly implies downcycling materials.
 To understand the value of these solutions for a circular economy, we should therefore analyse what has been replaced and what the broader impact of those replacements is.